Temperature, Kinetic Theory, and the Gas Laws

 Check Your Understanding

-(c) The change in height is proportional to the original height.
-Because the original height of Block B is twice that of A, the change in the height of Block B is twice that of Block A.
+(c) Height: The original height of Block B is twice that of Block A, so the change in height for Block B will be twice that of Block A.

 Section Summary